Willed Body Program – Donation Forms

 We appreciate your inquiry and interest in our Willed Body Program at UT Southwestern Medical Center.
 Each person who participates contributes substantially to the education of future doctors and to medical research.

 If you are interested in becoming a member of the Willed Body Program

-These donation forms are intended for healthy individuals that are capable of completing and understanding the forms.
+These donation forms for healthy individuals who are capable of completing and understanding the forms.
 If you are completing these forms for someone under the care of hospice, please contact our staff at 214-648-2221 and press option 1 to request consideration for donation.

 Please print and fill out these forms (PDF format):